-Within the USAID Regional Development Mission for Asia's program on 'Lowering Emissions in Asia's Forests' (LEAF) a number of sub-national jurisdictional low emission land use plans are being developed.
-This guidance document arises from the challenges these planning processes have faced and the lessons being Learned through these processes.
-At the same time, LEAF and the United States Forest Service (USFS) have been jointly developing curricula for Asia-Pacific Universities on a range of issues including, 'Low Emission Land Use Planning'.
+Within the USAID Lowering Emissions in Asia's Forests (USAID LEAF) program, a number of sub-national jurisdictional low emission land use plans are being developed.
+This guidance document arises from the challenges these planning processes have faced and the lessons being learned through these processes.
+At the same time, USAID LEAF and the United States Forest Service (USFS) have been jointly developing curricula for Asia-Pacific universities on a range of issues including Low Emission Land Use Planning.